pedal-edu/pedal/README.rst

     # matcher 2
     match = find_match("_var1_ = _var2_/_var_2")

 In the example above, matcher 1 would find source 1 but wouldn't find source 2 because source variable `var2` is being mapped to both `_var1_` and `_var2_`.
 However, matcher 2 would find both source 1 and source 2 because while matcher 2's `_var2_` will map to both source 2's `var1` and `var2`, source 2's `var2` only maps to matcher 2's `_var2_` If a variable name is not surrounded by single underscores, Cait will try to match the exact variable name.
-Note: this only works for AST nodes that are Name nodes (so only variables, not function names).
-Note that the matcher will save these variables for later reference (discussed below)
+Note: this only works for AST nodes that are Name nodes and FuncDefinition nodes.
+Note that the matcher will save these variables/names for later reference (discussed below)

 .. code:: python